daschwanden/grr/codelabs/how-to-add-a-flow.md

 from grr_response_proto import dummy_pb2
 ```

-When a new flow is registered, you will also need to add the new protos to the UI code.
+When a new Flow is registered, you will also need to add the new protos to the UI code.
 You can do that by running:

 ```python